 The best way to transport heat any distance is to physically move hot matter around.
 Forced air and water cooling are the most familiar methods, but for restricted temperature ranges there is another option: heat pipes.
-These use vapor transport in a sealed, partially-evacuated cavity: fluid evaporates in the hot regions, recondenses in the cooler ones, depositing its heat of vaporization, and is transported back to the hot area by gravity or capillary action.
+These use vapor transport in a sealed, partially evacuated cavity: fluid evaporates in the hot regions, recondenses in the cooler ones, depositing its heat of vaporization, and is transported back to the hot area by gravity or capillary action.
 These can be startlingly better than copper.

-Flat plate heat pipes make great spreaders, e.g. for attaching a Peltier cooler to a large heat sink.
-Cao et al.[†] claim thermal conductivities $40 \times$ that of copper for a Cu/H2O flat heat pipe used as a spreader.
-(You might worry that they might have rather strange and non-repeatable transient responses, but then you don't care too much in a closed-loop system, especially on the heat sink side.)
+Most heat pipes are long and skinny, but you can also get them in flat plates, usually called 'vapor chambers'.
+Whatever you call them they make great spreaders, e.g. for attaching a Peltier cooler to a large heat sink.
+Cao et al. claim thermal conductivities $40 \times$ that of copper for a Cu/H2O flat heat pipe used as a spreader.
+You might worry that they might have rather strange and non-repeatable transient responses, but then you don't care too much in a closed-loop system, especially on the heat sink side.